 Finally, check this out:

 Look familiar?
-Sound like what we are hearing now right?
-Well, it was from a similar cyclical pattern in the 1950s that lead to the aforementioned fierce drought in the southern Plains.
+Sound like what we are hearing right now?
+Well, it was from a similar cyclical pattern in the 1950s that lead to the aforementioned fierce drought in the Southern Plains.
 It’s from the September 1953 edition of Popular Mechanics Magazine, only then they were blaming it on the Atom Bomb.
 Now they blame it on CO2.
 We know the former was wrong, and it’s very highly probable the latter is too.
 The common denominator in both is the cyclical nature of the climate, inherent in the design of the system.

-So you can see disasters du jour are nothing new when speculating on nature.
-What may be new though is the change in the attitude by which ideas like this are presented, then challenged.
-The president in the 1950s was Dwight Eisenhower, who when he left office had reservations about the military-industrial complex.
-But something rarely brought up was this in the speech on the scientific-technological elite:
+You can see disasters du jour are nothing new when speculating on nature.
+What may be new though is the change in attitude.
+The president in the 1950s was Dwight Eisenhower, who had reservations about the military-industrial complex when he left office.
+But something that’s rarely brought up is this snippet from his speech on the scientific-technological elite:

 “The prospect of domination of the nation’s scholars by Federal employment, project allocation, and the power of money is ever present and is gravely to be regarded.
 Yet in holding scientific discovery in respect, as we should, we must also be alert to the equal and opposite danger that public policy could itself become the captive of a scientific-technological elite.”

-How true it is that the weather repeats itself in the large sense, and how true the weather example of the 1950s is showing us this today.
-But Ike’s words foretold of what we are seeing today in the climate fight from the scientific elite, and are certainly more accurate than the hysteria of the disaster du jour crowd today about global warming.
+How true it is that the weather repeats itself in the large sense.
+The weather example from the 1950s is showing us this today.
+But Ike’s words foretold of what we are seeing today in the climate fight from the scientific elite, and they are certainly more accurate than the hysteria of today’s disaster du jour crowd.

 Interesting.
 As highly regarded Ike was for his service to his country from soldiering to civilian office, it turns out he was a heck of a forecaster.
 His words foretold of the disaster du jour mentality that has taken hold today.